 A-Priori Expectation

 Based on the proposition of EKC, we expect β2 > 0.
-That is an increase in economic growth at the early stage of development should increase environmental degradation in the US.
+That is, an increase in economic growth at the early stage of development should lead to increased environmental degradation in the US.
 However, it is expected that β3 < 0 because of the non-linear impact.
 This implies that GDPPC improves the environment after a turning point.
-Also, we generally expect the coefficients δ2 and δ3 to have similar sign as β2 and β3.
+Also, we generally expect the coefficients δ2 and δ3 to have a similar sign as β2 and β3.

 Hypothesis

-The EKC posits that environmental Quality improves with economic growth after the early stage of growth as such this study test the Null hypothesis that β2 = 0 and β3 = 0 as against the alternative β2 > 0 and β3 < 0 respectively.
-Also from the structural change model, the study test for the joint and individual significance of the change in coefficients δ1,δ2, and δ3.
+The EKC posits that environmental Quality improves with economic growth after the early stage of growth.
+As such, this study tests the Null hypothesis that β2 = 0 and β3 = 0 as against the alternative β2 > 0 and β3 < 0 respectively.
+Also, from the structural change model, the study test for the joint and individual significance of the change in coefficients δ1,δ2, and δ3.

 3. Data